 In a weak moment a couple days ago–and with nothing but time on my hands and a decent internet connection–I did what I never thought imaginable.
-Facebook, or as a friend called it Spacebook, entered my realm.
+Facebook, or as a friend called it ‘Spacebook,’ entered my realm.

 So often I’ve had friends and acquaintances mention their using that method to post their adventures and I just hung and shook my head.
 It hasn’t helped that sweet Julianne vigorously wagged her head in the negative as I expressed some interest.
 But leave a boy alone with nothing to do and there is trouble on the horizon.

 It’s now come to pass.
 I don’t want it to dominate my day, but I do want to use the resource as a useful tool without being swamped with unwanted drivel.
 (Editor’s note: Jimmy has subsequently resigned from Facebook after being hacked — twice.)

-On another note … our winter sojourn shows signs of the beginnings of completion.
+Our winter sojourn shows signs of the beginnings of completion.
 About this time each year some mysterious gravitational force starts to influence our thoughts and yearnings.
 After knocking around as full-time RVers for going on eight years, a sweet little valley in southern Oregon beckons us where we will continue to rest on rubber tires, but with a sense of community and home.